-The objective of Byron Shire Council's building in the vicinity of pipelines and other underground infrastructure policy is:
+The objective of Byron Shire Council's Building in the Vicinity of Underground Infrastructure Policy is:

 - 1. To set out the conditions under which easements are created for underground pipelines and structure including sewer lines. - 2.
 To set out the conditions under which excavations, cutting or filling of land or the erection of any structure over or near easements, pipelines and other underground structures may be permitted. - 3.
 To protect buildings and the public. - 4.
 To protect and facilitate maintenance of Council's underground infrastructure. - 5.
 To indemnify Council against damages caused by the failure of underground structures.